deanneiwert/lot-manager/README.md

     4. View the lot status options for each builder
     5. Change the order of the lot status options
 5. Sales Agent functions:
-    1. View all lots for each community
+    1. View all lots for each assigned community
     2. Edit the lot status for each lot